 Prerequisite undergraduate courses: Clinical courses associated with a clinical profession.

-Work experience:

 Residency Program: Two years of a primary care specialty residency program is preferred.
 Candidates with significant experience or skills will be considered with one year of primary care training.

 Other health professionals: two years clinical experience preferred.
 Residency program or other physicians with a valid U.S. unrestricted medical license